-The analysis for precipitation in Marion County (Figure 13), typical of the district, indicates a historical flat trend that is likely to continue regardless of scenario though with increased variability in extremes meaning wetter wet and dryer dry years.
-The current trend towards precipitation falling in more frequent downpours as opposed to the light rainfall that rejuvenate soil moisture is also expected to continue.
-This means that the rain that falls will more likely induce floods and soil erosion than replenish dry soils.
+Precipitation history and trends for Clackamas and Washington County (Figures 15 and 16), resemble Multnomah County in indicating a historical trend of steady precipitation that is likely to continue.
+The current trend towards precipitation falling in more frequent downpours as opposed to the light rainfalls that rejuvenate soil moisture is also expected to continue.
+This means that the rain that falls will more likely induce floods and soil erosion than replenish dry soils (Vynne et al. 2011).

-Figure 12.
-Temperature trends for Marion County, Oregon (USGS 2021).
+Figure 15.
+Precipitation trends in Washington County, Oregon (USGS 2021).

-Figure 13.
-Precipitation history and projections for Marion County, Oregon (USGS 2021).
+Figure 16.
+Precipitation trends for Clackamas County (USGS 2021).

-Figure 14.
-Snowfall history and projections for Marion County (USGS 2021).
+Figure 17.
+Snowfall history and projections for Washington County, Oregon (USGS 2021).